widdix/node-route53-updater/README.md

 	npm install route53-updater -g

-Create or update the DNS A entry for test.yourdomain.com to point to the public ip of the EC2 instance
+Create or update the DNS CNAME entry for test.yourdomain.com to point to the public hostname of the EC2 instance

 	route53-updater --action UPDATE --hostedZoneName yourdomain.com. --recordSetName test.yourdomain.com.